Deciding to go to couples counselling is a big deal.

 Couples counselling is a great environment where you can learn about each other and take the necessary steps to work through whatever issues you’re facing.
 But although counselling is a great environment in which to experience unprecedented growth, you need to make sure that you and your partner are ready for this.

 Having worked with couples from all backgrounds and walks of life, we’ve found that the best results come when the couples are prepared.
-To help you prepare for your couples counselling, we have created this resource to help you get ready.
+To help you prepare for your couples counselling in Brisbane, we have created this resource to help you get ready.

 Think About What It Is That Actually Needs Work